manux32/7dtdSdxMods/Manux_HPMiniBike/README.md

 This mod adds High-Powered versions of the minibike parts, in order to build a High-Powered Minibike.
 I wanted a faster bike especially for Random Gen maps where cities are pretty far from each other.
 I haven't made new meshes for the new parts yet, so it looks the same as usual, it's just more powerful.
+I did not yet add any progression gates for being able to craft these items.

 ## New High-Powered Parts:
 ### ![bigEngine](Icons/bigEngine.png) Big Engine